jonnonz1/nz-statute-book/acts/public/2012/national-war-memorial-park-pukeahu-empowering-act-2012.md

   (b) has the same force and effect as if it were included in the district plan or any proposed district plan under section 175(2) of the Resource Management Act 1991.
 (2) The conditions applying to the designation are specified in Part 2 of Schedule 3.
 (3) The land to which the designation applies is shown in figure 1 of Schedule 9.
-(4) The provisions of the Resource Management Act 1991 apply to the designation provided for by this section (other than as excluded by subsection (5)).
+(4) The provisions of the Natural and Built Environment Act 2023 apply to the designation provided for by this section.
 (5) The following provisions of the Resource Management Act 1991 do not apply in relation to the designation provided by this section:
   (a) section 174 (which provides for appeal rights):
   (b) section 176(1)﻿(b) (which prohibits certain actions from being carried out to or on land that is subject to a designation without the consent of the requiring authority), but only in respect of the construction, operation, and maintenance of the Park: